kev0960/ModooCode/md/inst/pshufw.md

 ### Other Exceptions

-See Table22-7, "Exception Conditions for SIMD/MMX Instructions with Memory Reference," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.
+See Table 22-7, "Exception Conditions for SIMD/MMX Instructions with Memory Reference," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.